The Framers Clearly Intended That The Second Amendment Guarantee An Individual Right To Keep And Bear Arms.

 ?The founding generation certainly viewed bearing arms as an individual right based upon both English common law and natural law, a right logically linked to the natural right of self-defense.?
 Kasler v.
 Lockyer, 23 Cal.4th 472, 505 (2000) (Brown, J., concurring). ?[T]he history of the Second Amendment reinforces the plain meaning of its text, namely that it protects individual Americans in their right to keep and bear arms whether or not they are a member of a select militia or performing active military service or training.?
 Emerson, 270 F.3d at 260.

 .
 A cite to that case somewhere was almost inevitable.
 The basic story is simple: an ordinary non-criminal individual went through a messy divorce; his wife alleged that he made threats against her; a boilerplate domestic-violence restraining order was issued, barring Emerson from possessing firearms; he then possessed one (if I recall correctly, he had a collection) and was charged.
-There's more information on Lautenberg, the law responsible for this restriction (and named after the politician responsible for it), over at Gun Law News.
+There's more information on Lautenberg

 I don't have as much information on Emerson online as I should.
 I distinctly remember following that case and writing about it, but the database only has a few brief articles about it.
 I'll come back to that case later, so look for more analysis in the near future -- as soon as I'm done with the current backlog of Parker documents.